tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/set-up-oci-for-jms/set-up-oci-for-jms.md

 ## Want to Learn More?

-You may proceed to the next lab for creating a Fleet and installing management agent on your host.
+- Refer to the [Getting Started with Java Management Service](https://docs.oracle.com/en-us/iaas/jms/doc/getting-started-java-management-service.html) section of the JMS documentation for more details.

-Refer to the [Getting Started with Java Management Service](https://docs.oracle.com/en-us/iaas/jms/doc/getting-started-java-management-service.html) section of the JMS documentation for more details.
+- Use the [Troubleshooting](https://docs.oracle.com/en-us/iaas/jms/doc/troubleshooting.html#GUID-2D613C72-10F3-4905-A306-4F2673FB1CD3) chapter for explanations on how to diagnose and resolve common problems encountered when installing or using Java Management Service.

-Use the [Troubleshooting](https://docs.oracle.com/en-us/iaas/jms/doc/troubleshooting.html#GUID-2D613C72-10F3-4905-A306-4F2673FB1CD3) chapter for explanations on how to diagnose and resolve common problems encountered when installing or using Java Management Service.
-If the problem still persists or if the problem you are facing is not listed, please refer to the [Getting Help and Contacting Support](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport.htm) section or you may open a a support service request using the **Help** menu in the OCI console.
+- If the problem still persists or if the problem you are facing is not listed, please refer to the [Getting Help and Contacting Support](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport.htm) section or you may open a a support service request using the **Help** menu in the OCI console.

 ## Acknowledgements